“Music is a higher revelation than all wisdom and philosophy.” – Ludwig van Beethoven

 Nearly half of all internet users use a streaming service to listen to music.

-Could they use it to teach themselves how to play the drums?
+Could you use it to teach yourself how to play the drums?

 Maybe, but it’d be difficult.
 You’ll need more resources than that!